 The thing is, I’m not willing to take chances on shoddy work, or deal with turnover to save a couple of dollars.
 I’d rather have someone talented, reliable, and in it for the long haul with me.

 My experience with virtual assistants has (so far) been excellent.
 I’ve only hired people I’ve met in person, and who speak English as a first language.
-This isn’t to say that someone cheaper won’t work out for you, but I think it’s important to factor in the time of finding, training and overseeing your assistant into the overall value.
+This isn’t to say that someone cheaper won’t work out for you, but I think it’s important to factor in the time of finding, training, and overseeing your assistant into the overall cost.

-One off-shot of this is that in designing the workflows for virtual assistants, it has helped me look deeper at what I’m doing and what I require, as creating these documents allows me to look at them from an outsiders point of view.
+One off-shoot of this is that in designing the workflows for virtual assistants, it has helped me look deeper at what I’m doing and what I require.
+Creating these documents forces me to look at tasks from an outsider’s point of view.

 Lesson: Virtual assistants can give you access to talented people and their skills on a more casual basis.